test1477/vdewsvw/README.md

-Based on your requirements, I've modified the script to focus on getting a single repository and adjusting the PURL and BOM-ref formatting.
-Here's the updated script:
+Based on your requirements, I've modified the script to focus on getting a single repository and adjusting the SBOM generation process.
+Here's the updated script that incorporates your changes:

 ```python
 import requests